Snapchat management holds talks with Saudi's Prince Alwaleed

-The meeting, which included the mobile messaging company's Chief Executive Evan Spiegel and Chief Strategy Officer Imran Khan, comes as Snapchat embarks on a new funding round that values the business at up to $19 billion (12.63 billion pounds).
+The meeting, which included the mobile messaging company's Chief Executive Evan Spiegel and Chief Strategy Officer Imran Khan, comes as Snapchat embarks on a new funding round that values the business at up to $19 billion.

 "On the agenda of discussions was future potential business cooperation between Kingdom Holding and Snapchat in the technology field," Kingdom Holding, which is 95 percent owned by Prince Alwaleed, said in a statement without elaborating.